LKirst/lie-esl/_pages/LK_Checklist_NarrativeWriting_A1.md

 ---
 title: Narrative writing (A1)
-last_modified_at: 2023-04-26
+last_modified_at: 2023-05-19
 ---

 ## Content and structure

-You start a new paragraph for every new idea and for every change of time or place.
+You start a new **paragraph** for every new idea and for every change of time or place.

 Your story has the following parts: